Angry Boys: S.mouse

 S.mouse (born Shwayne Jnr.) is a 24-year-old African American rap artist from Los Angeles.
 He is known for releasing the biggest-selling hip hop single of all time, "Slap My Elbow."
 Claiming to have been an "underprivileged black kid from the slums," it is revealed by his father, Shwayne Snr.
 (Richard Lawson), he comes from a wealthy suburban background in Calabasas, California and that he went to a predominantly white private school, sang gospel music at church, and begged him for the Wicked soundtrack.
 S.mouse spends most of his time hanging out with his best friend Danthony (Clyde Boraine).

 During the show, S.mouse finds himself under pressure from his record company over his self-penned YouTube-released song, "Poo on You," the music video for which features him defecating on a police car.
 He later makes an online apology to his fans and is put under house arrest at his parents' house for two months, during which he receives a demo of the record company's song "Gingerbread S.mouse" and expresses great dislike of the track.
 He then decides to release a new single called "Grandmother Fucker."
 The song's music video features an appearance by S.mouse's grandmother, which angers his father.
 Later his manager phones to inform him that he has been dropped from the record company due to the video receiving a large number of complaints.

 S.mouse then sets up a home studio to work on his own music for his new album, The Real Me, to be produced by Danthony and released independently.
-Following the album's launch to a largely nonplussed crowd, S.mouse realizes that he isn't really expressing the real him and decides to read Daniel's letter about an Aborigine child named Wally who was crushed by a truck.
+Following the album's launch to a largely nonplussed crowd, S.mouse realizes that he isn't really expressing the real him and decides to read Daniel's letter about an Aboriginal child named Wally who was crushed by a truck.
 He writes a song about the incident called "Squashed Nigga" and decides to sing the song instead of rapping it.
 Following the song's release, S.mouse re-invents himself under the name Shwayne Jnr.